Dr Ludwig Becker's Grave: Description

 Dr Ludwig Becker's grave, with the graves of William Purcell and Charles Stone, is located on a stock route along the western bank of Kooliatto Waterhole on the Bulloo River near Molesworth Station southwest of Thargomindah.

 The gravesite, marked by a plinth with a plaque and three timber posts, is surrounded by a low metal fence.

 Heritage listing

 Dr Ludwig Becker's Grave was listed on the Queensland Heritage Register on 5 August 1994 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-Dr Ludwig Becker, artist, explorer and naturalist, has been described as a martyr to science and his loved profession, both a devotee to science and to art.
-He was an integral member of arguably the most famous, and fateful, of the Australian exploring expeditions.
+Dr Ludwig Becker, artist, explorer and naturalist, has been described as very dedicated to science and art.
+He was an integral member of the Australian exploring expeditions.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 His grave and its location are both a memorial to his life and to the Burke and Wills Expedition.